 Flourless stout chocolate cake is dense and fudgy, and would make a delicious dessert for a crowd!
 Stout beer and espresso powder are added to the batter to enhance the rich chocolate flavor.
 Top with powdered sugar, cocoa powder, or whipped cream.

-I don’t have a go-to flourless chocolate cake recipe (because that would be just dangerous…), so I browsed a bunch before realizing that none emcompassed everything I wanted to be going on here.
-The biggest thing was that I wanted to add stout beer to the batter, but was concerned about adding more than a small bit to a recipe that doesn’t call for any liquid component other than eggs and melted butter.
-That is a surefire recipe for disaster!
+I didn't previously have a go-to flourless chocolate cake recipe, so I browsed a bunch before realizing that none encompassed everything I wanted to be going on here.
+The biggest thing was that I wanted to add stout beer to the batter, but was concerned about adding more than a small bit to a recipe that doesn't call for any liquid component other than eggs and melted butter.
+That is a surefire recipe for disaster.

-The recipe I adapted this flourless stout chocolate cake from called for the addition of water, so I felt comfortable subbing in stout beer without any hesitiation.
-If you’d prefer not to use beer I’d say brewed coffee would be a great substitution.
-Of course, then it wouldn’t be called ‘stout’ flourless chocolate cake. 😉
+The recipe I adapted this chocolate cake from called for the addition of water, so I felt comfortable subbing in stout beer without any hesitation.
+If you'd prefer not to use beer I'd say brewed coffee would be a great substitution.
+Of course, then it wouldn't be called 'stout' flourless chocolate cake. 😉

 Flourless Stout Chocolate Cake